ChAndreas/chandreas.github.io/_posts/2019-01-29-introduction-aarch64.md

 In ARMv8, a new exception model has been introduced which defines the concept of exception levels.
 When an exception occurs, the processor branches to an exception vector table and runs the corresponding handler.
 In ARMv8, each exception level has its own exception vector table.

-Example when an synchronous exception is set from EL0 is set, the handler at `VBAR_EL1 +0x400` will execute to handle the exception.

 | Offset from VBAR_EL1 | Exception type | Exception set level |
 |---------------------------|-------------|--------------|